Subscribe to Body Moments Newsletter and get a FREE e-book!

 It is commonly known in the airline industry that if the cabin becomes depressurized, that an adult should first put on her own oxygen mask before helping her child, or an elderly person.
 The obvious reason is that if you have no oxygen for yourself, then you will not be able to physically come to the aid of someone more helpless than you.

 The same is taught in the healthcare industry.
-If a caregiver of an ill person never takes time to care for him or herself, that she will burn out and become unable to care for the other.
-This is the topic of my article on self-love, which reiterates that you must first love and care for yourself before you can pass that love onto others.
+If a caregiver of an ill person never takes time to care for him or herself, then this person will burn out and become unable to care for the other.
+This is the topic of my article on self-love, which reiterates that you must first love and care for yourself before you can pass that love on to others.

 When we look at the cycle of Love from this perspective, it is easy to understand.
 However, when we look at it from the perspective of the receiver, it is so hard to take!